Modified recombination and the Hubble tension: Datasets

 \subsection{The data vector in the LRA method}

 The data vector $\mathbi{X}^{\rm obs}$ in our LRA Fisher forecast consists of the Planck CMB temperature and polarization spectra, and the BAO measurements from DESI.
 We use this combination because the extent to which on can relieve the Hubble tension by reducing the sound horizon is primarily limited by the challenge of maintaining simultaneously good fits to the CMB and BAO data.
+This will be further discussed in Sec. \ref{s:discussion}.